greenelab/czi-seed-rfa/manuscript.md

 workflows for R and python demonstrating how HCA-defined reference cell types and tools developed in this RFA can be used within a typical genomic data analysis.

+#### Aim 3.2: Training the next-generation of single cell data scientists

+The HCA data, and low-dimensional representation methods that work with them, could increase the rate of discovery across many biomedical fields, but using the data and methods effectively will require experience with a new toolkit.
+We have designed an education and outreach effort to fill this gap.

+We have developed and run an annual "Applied Bioinformatics" one-week short course at Mount Desert Island Biological Lab over the last **X TOM FILL IN** years (PI Hampton).
+The course covers R, fundamentals of gene expression analysis, statistical interpretation, and provides an introduction to machine learning (PI Greene).
+In addition to students and postdocs, attendees include faculty from research intensive universities and faculty from primarily undergraduate institutions.
+Attendees give the course high marks and report that they will use what they learned at the short course in their research and teaching.

+Under this grant we will enhance this short course by adding topics required to successfully use the HCA.
+We will also increase the frequency of the course and run the course at locations distributed throughout the US.
+We will provide open course materials on GitHub to allow others to replicate the course.
+We will aim to provide at least *five scholarships* to individuals who are from communities that are underrepresented.
+The expanded topics will include:

+    - UNIX
+    - The R Statistical Programming Environment
+    - Visualization and Exploration of High Dimensional Data
+    - Statistical Approaches for High Dimension Biomedical Data
+    - Gene Set and Pathway Analysis for Bulk Gene Expression Data
+    - Low-dimensional Representations of High Dimensional Data
+    - Compare and Contrast Bulk and Single-cell Biology
+    - scRNA-seq Assay Methods and Data
+    - The Human Cell Atlas Project
+    - scRNA-seq Computational Tools for Quantification and Cell Type Discovery
+    - scRNA-seq Statistical Tools for Low-dimensional Representations
+    - Tools for Search and Analysis in Low-dimensional Representations

+The short courses will be run on a cost recovery model, but we will increase exposure to the HCA at the undergraduate level by providing at least *ten scholarships* per course that cover room, board, and tuition to faculty who are primarily engaged in undergraduate instruction.
+This, combined with the geographically distributed locations, will allow faculty with this mission to attend at very low cost.
+We will also develop a one-week module that can be added in to an undergraduate class on single-cell profiling and the HCA, which we will distribute via GitHub.
+The materials will include recorded videos (primarily intended for a refresher for the instructors), slides, and exercises.
+We expect that this module will support faculty who attend with an easy enhancement to any bioinformatics or computational biology instruction that they are already providing at their institution.
+This structure aims to produce a force multiplier, where attendees to the course can eventually transmit what they learn to  tens of students each year.

 ## References {.page_break_before}